 The big reviews

-Price is one of the areas where Android Wear has more to offer, but by offering Series 1 alongside its newer model, Apple has found a way to offer something more affordable that doesn't feel too behind the times.
+Price is one of the areas where Wear OS has more to offer, but by offering Series 1 alongside its newer models, Apple has found a way to offer something more affordable that doesn't feel too behind the times.

 As we mentioned earlier, choosing your smartwatch is going to be largely influenced by what kind of smartphone you're currently rocking.
-Less so now that Android Wear works with iPhones but it's worth pointing out that you can't get an Apple Watch unless you use iOS.
-Moreover, if you're using Android Wear with an iPhone, you're still not going to get the full experience.
+Less so now that Wear OS works with iPhones but remember that you can't get an Apple Watch unless you use iOS.
+Moreover, if you're using Wear OS with an iPhone, you're still not going to get the full experience.

 Wareable may get a commission